IEEE Open Journal of Power ElectronicsScope

 As a fully open access journal publishing high-quality peer-reviewed papers, the IEEE Open Journal of Power Electronics (OJ-PEL) covers the development and application of power electronic systems and technologies, which encompass the effective use of electronic components, the application of circuit theory and design techniques and the development of analytical methods and tools toward efficient electronic conversion, control, and conditioning of electric power to enable the sustainable use of energy.
 The aim is to publish novel developments as well as tutorial and survey articles including those of value to both the R&D and practicing professionals segments of the field.

 OJ-PEL Special Issues

 This journal is 100% open access, which means that all content is freely available without charge to users or their institutions.
-All articles are published under a CC BY 4.0 license, and the author retains copyright.
+All articles are published under a CCBY 4.0 or CCBY-NC-ND license and the author retains copyright.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose, as long as proper attribution is given.
 Please click here to access the frequently asked questions about the CCBY-NC-ND license.

 Open access is provided through the payment of an article-processing charge (APC) paid after acceptance.
 APCs are often financed by an author's institution or the funder supporting their research.

 Corresponding authors from low-income countries are eligible for waived or reduced APCs.